Santa Fe Plaza

 The other three sides feature a wide variety of Santa Fe style shops, galleries and restaurants.
 Historically the Plaza has been a place to gather, glimpse the vibrant daily comings and goings and of course, people watch.

 Annually, the Plaza hosts the Indian and Spanish Markets in addition to numerous other events and free concerts during the year.
-We invite you to walk from Inn of the Governors to the plaza to take in a tour, this rich heritage and some shopping
+We invite you to walk from Inn of the Governors to the plaza to take in a tour, this rich heritage and indulge in some shopping